bockp/Edge-Detection-project/edges.md

 ## Benchmarking process

+*benchmark definition [^MCN1992] je trouve que des versions payantes de cet article / livre donc euhhh ?*

 The performance and the efficiency of each edge detection function can be assessed through several parameters: the execution time necessary for the processing of an input image and the memory load corresponding to this opperation.

-To perform this benchmark[^MCN1992], we implemented a small JavaScript plugin : *benchmark.js*.
+To perform this benchmark, we implemented a small JavaScript plugin : *benchmark.js*.
 This script measures, on one hand the time elapsed between the start and the end of a given ImageJ or plugin function, and on the other hand the memory used by ImageJ JVM at the end of this function.
 Java uses a garbage collector to handle memory allocation so our results have to be treated cautiously,even if we forced the garbage collector to run before the execution of the function.
+The image used for this benchmark is Lena, 8-bit, 256x256 pixels.

 For both measurements we ran the operation 100 times, after a front loading step consisting of running each function five times without recording the results.
-This was done to avoid outliers in our data, because the first executions of a function are usually slower.
-The image used for this benchmark is Lena, 8-bit, 256x256 pixels.
+This was done to avoid outliers in our data, because the first executions of a function are usually slower because of internal allocations and loading of images in RAM or cache.

-The benchmark was done on Linux, with the version 1.51q of ImageJ, using Java 1.8.0\_112 (64-bits).  *Ajouter la description de la machine utilisée : ref processeur, vitesse, conso, OS, et la charge processeur*
+The benchmark was done using a computer with an Intel core I7 @4.0 Ghz, on Linux Ubuntu 16.04 64 bits with a kernel 4.10.
+The version of ImageJ is the 1.51q, using Java 1.8.0\_112 (64 bits).
+We fixed the processor fequency with acpi-cpufreq module to avoid a change of frequency during the benchmark, fixed the choice of processor with the taskset command to avoid a sharing of the processor load, and finally we fixed the ImageJ process with a high priority to avoid preemption.

 # Results